AarambhaAnta/Excalink/README.md

 1. Create frames in your Excalidraw drawings and give them names
 2. When typing `[[filename#` in any note, the plugin detects the pattern in real-time
-3. A fuzzy search modal appears showing all matching frames from that file
+3. A fuzzy search modal appears showing all matching frames from that file (newest frames first)
 4. Use ↑↓ to navigate, ↵ to select, or Esc to dismiss
+5. When you type, the list filters to show matching frame names using fuzzy search
-5. Selecting a frame automatically inserts the complete link: `[[filename#^frame=frameName]]`
+6. Selecting a frame automatically inserts the complete link: `[[filename#^frame=frameName]]`
-6. The cursor is positioned after the inserted link for continued editing
+7. The cursor is positioned after the inserted link for continued editing

 ## Performance Features